Standard Motor Company: Triumph Herald

 By the later 1950s the small Standards were losing out in the UK market to more modern competitor designs, and the Triumph name was believed to be more marketable; hence the 1959 replacement for the Eight, Ten and Pennant was badged as the Triumph Herald; with substantial mechanical components carried over from the small Standards.
 Despite the separate chassis and independent rear suspension, the differential, hubs, brakes, engine and gearbox were all common to the last Standard Pennants.
-In order to build the Herald the company invested £2 1/2 million in a new assembly hall extension at the Canley plant which Standard had acquired in 1916.
-The builders of the three-storey building excavated 250,000 tons of soil and rock.
+In order to build the Herald the company invested £2.5 million in a new assembly hall extension at the Canley plant which Standard had acquired in 1916.
 Inside the building were three 1300 ft assembly lines equipped to be one of the most modern car assembly plants in the world.
 This turned out to be the company's last investment on such a scale at Canley: investment decisions after the merger with Rover would favour the newer plant at Solihull.